liwuhou/pm-keeper/README.md

 }
 ```

-Of course, you can set a options in your `package.json`, link this:
+Of course, you can set a options in your `package.json`, like this:

 ```json
 {